pkmishra/node-perfectapi/readme.md

 Package Goal
 ------------
-The goal of this package is to support:
+The goals of this package are to support:

  - Well-designed APIs
- - Interoperability of APIs between different OS and programming languages
+ - Simple usage of any API from any programming language

-This Node.js library is the reference implementation.
-Others will follow in other languages.
-There are the following components in this reference implementation:

- - Native Node.js access to an API
- - Command-line access to an API
- - Self-hosted server exposing the API via JSONP+WebSockets
- - Native proxy access to other PerfectAPIs exposed over JSONP+WebSockets
- - Windows and GNU/Linux installers (run your API as a service on your server)
+ - Full support for running an API as a service on Linux and Windows operating systems

-Reasons to use PerfectAPI
+Reasons to use PerfectAPI (Feature list)
 -------------------------

-You obtain the following with little or no additional work:
+ - You want to write a REST+JSON service in Node.js, or you want to make an existing Node.js package accessible as a service
+ - Native Node.js access to an API - obviously!
+This just means that you can use it as a normal Node.js `require` module as well as a service in a separate process
+ - Node.js proxy access to other PerfectAPIs.
+It's just as easy to run the API locally or as a service on another server
+ - Self-hosted server with simple comand-line - `myapp server -p 3002`
+ - Windows and Linux installers (run your API as a true service on your server) - `myapp install myappservicename`
+ - Automatic validation of required parameters
+ - Command-line access to your API

- - expose JSONP+WebSockets interface to your API
+ - JSONP interface to your API - that means you can access it using JavaScript from another domain
- - expose Command-line-interface (CLI) to your API
+ - REST interface to your API
- - Javascript binding (call your API directly from javascript)
+ - Javascript binding (call your API directly from javascript using rpc - no Ajax, just a simple async call)
- - gain the benefit of PerfectAPI bindings, which allow your code to be called from any of the many (FUTURE) programming languages that have PerfectAPI binding support.
- - Test page for your users to learn/experiment/test your API
+ - Awesomely amazing test page for your users to learn/experiment/test your API

 Reasons not to use PerfectAPI
 -----------------------------

  - It's still in Beta.
 You may want to wait for it to stabilize a bit.
  - If your API is primarily a simple data access layer, then you may be better off using another library that specializes in data access.
- - You want control over what your API looks like.
+ - You want control over what your REST API looks like.
 (PerfectAPI sacrifices some of your design freedom in order to promote a consistent API model).

 Install
 -------